Who we are:

 Annual dues for a student membership are only $15.
 If you would like to join TPS as a Medical Student Section member our online membership form click here.

 How we help you:

 The Pediatric Preceptorship Program is a four-week program in which students are matched with a general pediatrician in private practice providing students an opportunity to experience pediatric practice first-hand, away from the medical school setting.
 The Texas Pediatric Society administers the program through a grant from the Texas Higher Education Coordinating Board.
 Pediatricians throughout the State serve as preceptors.
 In the program, students will learn about general pediatric practice including common pediatric medical and developmental conditions, office management, hospital practice, and community services for children.
 If you're interested visit the Preceptorship Program Page.

 Annual Medical Section Program

 Attend this program the during the TPS Annual Meeting and learn about hot topics like interviewing for your residency, pediatric specialties and how to shine on the wards.
 This section meets annually in connection with the TPS Annual Meeting.
-The 2017 meeting will be held on October 7th, at the Renaissance Dallas at Plano Legacy West in Plano, TX.
+The 2021 meeting will be held on September 11th in Galveston, TX.
 If you would like more information on the program this year it is under the medical student section program page under the Annual Meeting tab.
 If you need any additional information, please contact Anslee Boozer.